 HOW DO I GET YOUR FOOD?

-Our food is available in Independent Pet Stores throughout Texas and Louisiana a detailed list can be found HERE.
+Our food is available in Independent Pet Stores throughout the country a detailed list can be found HERE.
 If your favorite store is not on the list be sure to let us know.

 Why should I feed a raw diet?

 - Who doesn’t love to play with their food

 - Smaller Stools

 - Better health and wellness means smaller vet bills